Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 Here's a related video for getting quick draw: NV B.25 - Using draw and english to beat a scratch in a side pocket, with Tom Ross.

-The ideal tip contact point to get the largest effective sidespin is illustrated in the diagram below from Disc IV of the Video Encyclopedia of Pool Shots (VEPS).
+The ideal tip contact point to get the largest effective sidespin is illustrated in the diagram below from Vol. IV of the Video Encyclopedia of Pool Shots (VEPS).
 It is at the intersection of the miscue-limit circle (black) and the base circle (red) of equal size going through the center and resting point of the CB.
 The tip isn't as far from the vertical centerline of the CB as it would be at the miscue limit on the horizontal centerline (equator) of the CB, so the initial spin won't be maximum; but the drag action created by the bottom spin increases the effective amount of sidespin due to the slowing of the CB.
 This tip contact point results in the largest effective sidespin only after all backspin has worn off and the CB has developed full roll.
 At that point the CB will have more effective sidespin than is possible with any other hit.
 Shot 501 in VEPS-IV demonstrates the effect at the table, and TP B.17 provides a math/physics-based proof.